dumbled00r/Project1/README.md

 ## Telegram Management Service

-A Java project about Telegram on managing services that helps user to do automatical actions such as adding user to a existing chat, sending messages to a chat, creating groups, etc
+A Java project about Telegram on managing services for user to do automatical actions such as adding user to a existing chat or get chat information

 ## Presequites
 We are using IntelliJ IDEA Community Edition for this project Link download: https://www.jetbrains.com/idea/download/?var=1&section=windows

-- First, we are going to build the libraries required for this project More information: https://tdlib.github.io/td/build.html?language=Java
+- First, we are going to build the libraries required for this project

+    More information: https://tdlib.github.io/td/build.html?language=Java
 - After that, we need to set up our external libraries by pressing right click in project1 file:
     - ![external_libraries_1](https://github.com/dumbled00r/Project1/blob/main/image/external_lib_1.jpg)